forestgrape/coronavirus/economics.md

 ## Appendix
 ### Thoughts about Fairness
-Important but subjective and slightly off topic i.e. not directly correlated to the proposed uniform capital access scheme.
+Related but subjective and slightly off topic thought on fairness and how to achieve and analyze it.

-#### Analyzing Fairness
+#### Analyzing System Fairness
 Temporarily partitioning the society into groups can help to discover unfairness in the system i.e. structural.
-The partitioning can be done for all possible features e.g. genetic, appearance, location of residence or birth, wealth, date of birth (even the month can have some relevance: statistical analyses show that the month of birth plays a role in the success for a professional team sports career: the ones being the oldest in the sport-year seem to have slightly better chances.
+The partitioning can be done for all possible features such as genetic, appearance, location of residence or birth, wealth, date of birth (even the month can have some relevance: statistical analyses show that the month of birth plays a role in the success for a professional team sports career: the ones being the oldest in the sport-year seem to have slightly better chances.
 Well there are more important things to tackle.)
-The partitioning is only temporarily for analyses, we live together not separated.
+The partitioning is only temporarily for analyses, we live together not separated and we work best as one team.

 #### Situations to Improve
 In many parts of todays world:
 * The opportunities children will have in their future life depend largely on the wealth and social status of their parents.
-Especially in countries where high quality education is difficult to access => providing universal access to high quality education at different stages of the life
+Especially in countries where high quality education is difficult to access => universal access to high quality education at different stages of the life.
+Often the switches are set early in life, there should chances throughout the life.
 * The opportunities in the economic life depend to a large extent on streamlined CVs from well known institutions (e.g. companies, universities) and available capital.
-Especially in countries where the economy is dominated by large conventional companies => Flexible work-schemes, agile economies & highlighting the benefits of different backgrounds and experiences.
-When providing services or goods for the society (groups) it is beneficial to have people with experiences reflecting the society (groups).
+Especially in countries where the economy is dominated by large conventional companies => Flexible work-schemes, agile economies & highlighting the benefits of different backgrounds and experiences; e.g. when providing services or goods for the society (groups) it is beneficial to have people with experiences reflecting the society (groups).

   > When having children, traditionally women prioritize education and men prioritize work.
-I think both should be able to focus on education.
-The economy should be designed so that work goes well along the prioritized education.
-Education is team work and alternating or smooth switching likely work to my guessing - I'll have to ask around, since I don't know.
-Inline with the principle everyone choosing the way of life, the economical system should also allow the other options: one parent focus on education or both focus on work.
-The latter is enabled by good extern child support.
+I think both should be able to set a high priority on education (priority is often not the same as time spent).
+The economy should be designed such that work goes well along the prioritized education.
+Education is team work and alternating or smooth switching likely work to my guessing - but I don't know really.
+Of course other options should work well too: one parent focus on education or both focus on work.
+For all options flexible work schemes and good extern child care are advantageous - there are always times children call and times work calls.

   > Educating can be as instructive as working in a large company, one learns to manage, to teach, setting priorities etc. .
-In the long run all can benefit.
+So all benefit from time spent on education.

   > Teaching (across all age groups and from elementary to academics) I consider as very instructive and it shaped/s my thinking.